Catisfield: Hamlet

-The location of Catisfield is to the north of Titchfield village on the eastern edge of the Meon Valley.
-There is little documented history relating to Catisfield; amongst the records that are available there is mention of it as a small hamlet sited on the crest of Titchfield Hill at a road junction overlooking the Meon Valley.
-Before the 19th century Catisfield was at the junction of historic routes to Botley, Stubbington, Titchfield, Southampton, Fareham and Portsmouth.
-It is said that Samuel Pepys probably rode through it on his travels as did Margaret of Anjou on her way to Titchfield Abbey at the bottom of Fishers Hill from Southwick in 1445, for the reconfirmation of her marriage in France to Henry VI.
+Catisfield is located north of Titchfield village, on the eastern edge of the Meon Valley.
+There is little documented history relating to the area; available records describe it as a small hamlet situated on the crest of Titchfield Hill at a road junction overlooking the valley.

+Before the 19th century, Catisfield lay at the meeting point of several historic routes leading to Botley, Stubbington, Titchfield, Southampton, Fareham, and Portsmouth.
+It is believed that Samuel Pepys may have passed through the area during his travels, as did Margaret of Anjou in 1445 on her way from Southwick to Titchfield Abbey for the reconfirmation of her marriage to Henry VI in France.